 One piece of workflow functionality that we often see either ignored or abused are global transitions.
-A global transition in Jira is a transition to a workflow status that is able to be triggered regardless of where the issue is in the workflow.
+A global transition in Jira is a transition to a workflow status that can be triggered regardless of where the issue is in the workflow.
 These can be very powerful, and we use them in some capacity in almost all of our workflows.
 However, there are a few things that we put into place to make these transitions easier to use.

 When do I use a global transition?